sps992/sps-design-services/README.md

 Example structure: As a < user >, I would like to < goal > so that < reason >.

+* As a user, I would like to browse services, so that I can get an idea of what is offered.
+* As a user, I would like to fill in a contact form, so that I can get some extra advice.
+* As an admin user, I would like to add a service, so that I can market my new skill.
+* As an admin user, I would like to edit a service description, so that I can add / remove included features.
+* As a potential customer, I would like to browse the portfolio, so that I can feel more at ease my demands can be met.
+* As a potential customer I want to have flexibility on what I am getting for my money and further customization if I need it.
+* As a registered account holder, I want to have the ability to have alerts when I perform an action to let me know that the action has been performed successfully or not.
+* As a registered account holder, I want to be able to purchase a service using a simple payment form, in as least steps as possible.

 ### Design